 Task 32 currently works on several projects, that should result in individual reports.
 The most important reports are shown below:

-Technical report on particle emission measurement techniques for boilers and stoves
+Technical reports on particle emission measurement techniques for boilers and stoves

-This report aims to summarise the opportunities of different particle emission measurement techniques and provide recommendations as to which method should be used in future.
-The report is expected by Nov 2017.
+These reports aim to summarise the opportunities of different particle emission measurement techniques and provide recommendations as to which method should be used in future.
+Expected by Nov 2018.